New here? Start here.

 It’s what happens after.

-How the body feels the next morning.
-Whether soreness fades or lingers.
-Whether energy stabilises or dips.
 Whether you feel ready to move again without hesitation.

 These become the signals.

 Not the weights.
-Not the duration.

 And paying attention to them changes how quickly things begin to align again.